 - END ALL COMMUNICATION WITH THE SCAMMER IMMEDIATELY.
 Do not attempt to resolve the situation with the scammer.
 If you feel threatened, contact your local police at once.
 Do not attempt to personally recover the funds lost.

 - REPORT THE SCAM IMMEDIATELY.
 File a complaint with the Internet Crime Complaint Center — a partnership among the Federal Bureau of Investigation (FBI), the National White Collar Crime Center (NW3C), and the Bureau of Justice Assistance (BIA) — at ic3.gov.
 Also file a complaint with the Federal Trade Commission.
 For more information on international financial scams, please visit http://travel.state.gov/content/passports/english/emergencies/scams.html.

 - REPORT THE WEBSITE.
 If the scam originated through a particular website or social media platform, notify the administrators of that website or platform.

-If someone you know has traveled to Afghanistan and has been seriously injured, hospitalized, arrested, or facing other emergency situation, please contact the U.S. Embassy American Citizen Services section for assistance.
+For actual emergencies involving a U.S. citizen who has been injured, hospitalized, detained or arrested, please contact the U.S. Embassy American Citizen Services section for assistance.